As a busy mom, I’m a huge fan of casseroles and one-pan dishes. The fewer the dishes I have to dirty while cooking the better.

 - 1/2 cup manchego cheese grated

 - Preheat oven to 350 degrees F.

 - Layer 4 tortillas in a square baking dish.
 Place 1/3 of chicken, corn, mushrooms, onion, and ½ of the Oaxaca cheese over tortillas and pour 1/3 of the sauce.
-Place second layer of tortillas and repeat the procedure with the rest of chicken, vegetables, and cheese to create 3 layers.
+Place the second layer of tortillas and repeat the procedure with the rest of the chicken, vegetables, and cheese to create 3 layers.

 - Combine the bread crumbs with manchego cheese and sprinkle on top.

 - Sprinkle with salt and pepper.
 Bake for 20 to 25 minutes, until the top is browned.
 Serve hot or at room temperature.

 Recipe developed for Las Palmas Sauces.
 Opinions are my own.